bornedj/rustBook/README.md

 ### adder

 Project used to work with the default tests that come with the creation of a library using cargo.
 Demonstrates the different test attributes, and how you can build tests that have enum signatures.
+Covers difference between unit and integration tests in Rust, as well as how to organize modules and crates within the tests directory of a project.